TheButlah/MuxUnroll/README.md

 My method instead creates many duplicate graphs with shared weights, each with a different unrolling length.
 It then multiplexes between them outside of TensorFlow to determine the best one to use for a given input batch.
 This takes more resources to construct the graph at initialization, but once constructed training speeds are dramatically faster. **In my tests, I managed to get an average speedup of ~2x faster training speeds** in graphs with maximum unroll lengths of 100 but sequences that averaged 50 units long.

 Important Caveats:
 - The maximum sequence length of a batch is what the multiplexer uses as the length.
 Hence try to minimize the longest length in each batch by sorting your data by length when batching.
-Note that this can add skew into the model so be smart about this.
+Note that this can add bias into the model so be smart about this.
 - The largest benefits will be seen when using long maximum unrolling lengths.
 - The graph construction can consume lots of memory.
 Be conservative with how many graphs you wish to construct.